lunarys/vbackup/README.md

 #### mqtt
 Use the [MQTT device controller](https://github.com/lunarys/mqtt-device-controller) to start and stop devices for the sync.
+This controller can be bundled for different configurations:
+If the configuration matches for some configurations, they are executed right after another, so that the controller only sends the start command once to the server.

 | Key | Required | Default | Description |
 |-----|----------|---------|-------------|